aabccd021/freeze-js/README.md

 # Todo

-- use testinfo to differentiate bfcache and non-bfcache tests
 - exclude css with src from head to avoid flashing
 - support non module scripts
 - support inline scripts